freitasgouvea/solidity-expert-bootcamp/01-Notes/10-Security.md

 ### Shadowing

-Shadowing is when a variable in a child contract has the same name as a variable in a parent contract.
-This can cause issues because the child contract can access the variable in the parent contract.
+Shadowing is when a variable has the same name of other variable.

+In heritage, this can cause issues because the child contract can access the variable in the parent contract with the same name.

 To avoid this, you should use different names for the variables in the child and parent contracts.